AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/prerequisites.md

 1. Register your Commerce instance as an event provider.
 See [Configure Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/configure-commerce/) for details.

-1. After you have configured your instance is configured and the event provider is created, use the following command to subscribe to the `observer.catalog_product_save_after` event:
+1. After you have configured your instance and the event provider is created, use the following command to subscribe to the `observer.catalog_product_save_after` event:

    ```bash
    bin/magento events:subscribe observer.catalog_product_save_after --fields=sku --fields=price --fields=stock_data.qty --fields=asin --fields=amazon_condition --fields=name